Danabudayeva/portfolio-var-prediction/README.md

 | **XGBoost Quantile Regression**| **0.001401**| **0.0207**| **4.85%**    |

-XGBoost has the lowest error on both metrics, and its 4.85% breach rate is closest to the 5% target — meaning it isn't just more accurate on average, its risk estimate is better calibrated.
+XGBoost has the lowest error on both metrics, and its 4.85% breach rate is closest to the 5% target, meaning it isn't just more accurate on average, its risk estimate is better calibrated.
 The most important feature is the 60-day market drawdown: how far the market currently sits below its recent peak predicts tomorrow's tail risk better than any single day's move.